-In the past few years, electric vehicles have started to take the world with a storm, especially because electric cars have also been accepted among the mass as eco-friendly transport.
-The sudden boom in EVs has made a lot of companies branch out to this new arena.
-The evident potential offered by this market has only made this category so popular that not only automobile manufacturers, but tech companies have endeavored to foray into this market.
-Apple, Ola, and countless others have joined the bandwagon; now it looks like the Chinese tech company, Oppo too is throwing its hat in the ring.
+In the past few years, electric vehicles have started to take the world by storm, especially because electric cars have also been accepted among the mass as eco-friendly transport.
+The sudden EV boom has made many companies branch out to this new arena.
+The evident potential offered by this market has only made this category so popular that not only automobile manufacturers but tech companies have endeavored to foray into this market.
+Apple, Ola, and countless others have joined the bandwagon; now, it looks like the Chinese tech company Oppo too is throwing its hat in the ring.

 Even Xiaomi had announced a few months ago that the company will start building cars, and Oppo has applied for the registration of the “OCAR” trademark – this only points to the fact that Oppo is getting closer to manufacturing cars.

-According to the Chinese Enterprise Check App, OPPO Guangdong Mobile Communications Co., Ltd. recently applied for the registration of the “OCAR” trademark.
-The application classifies the trademark as a scientific instrument, and currently, the status of the same is under review.
+According to the Chinese Enterprise Check App, OPPO Guangdong Mobile Communications Co., Ltd. recently applied for the “OCAR” trademark registration.
+The application classifies the trademark as a scientific instrument, and the status of the same is currently under review.
 After gathering more details and paying some more follow-up attention to it, perhaps the company will get the trademark it is hoping for.